nushastro/website/docs/stellar/evolution/sun_like.md

 ![horizontal_branch.svg](../assets/horizontal_branch.svg#only-light)
 ![horizontal_branch.svg](../assets/horizontal_branch_dark.svg#only-dark)

 > H–R diagrams of the globular cluster M3, showing the horizontal branch (HB) which are populated by core-helium burning stars with a low metal content.
-These clusters have ages around $13\times10^9$ years, and their metal content is only $\approx\frac{1}{30}$ of the solar value
+These clusters have ages around $13\times10^9$ years, and their metal content is only $\approx\frac{1}{30}$ of the solar value. $I-V$ is a color index.

 Our sun has sufficient helium fuel for this stage to last for about 100 million years